bra1nDump/kill-my-mac/readme.md

 - When run
 - Check what time it is - if it is in the dead zone - play you are in the dead zone https://open.spotify.com/track/7xJ8xGw68KCazVjHC7cEp5?si=377207fb81c0496c
 - You fucker have restarted your computer, bonk, go to bed

+## Storing configuration
+For binaries installed through Homebrew on macOS, user configuration is typically stored in one of several locations depending on the nature of the application and its configuration needs:

+Home Directory:
+~/.config/ - Many applications use this directory for storing configuration files, following the XDG Base Directory Specification.

 ## Handling sleep
 ## pmset -g interesting man page exserpt